skooter500/DT228-OOP/Labs/index.md

   centX = width / 2;
   centY = height / 2;

-  // And set their valuse here
+  // And set their values here
 }